njbigwig/AltairEmulator/README.md

 I want a Python script to emulate all Altair 8800 commands, LEDs are to be printed text statements, input ports are to be keyboard entries via an input_port function, outputs are to print statements via an output_port function, the program will read in a binary file, BASIC.rom and be able to simulate execution of the program.<br>

 **Prompt to create simulated LEDs:** <br>
 Using the tkinter base, I would to show an image using the file altair8800frontpanel.png, create a new class LED, which will represent the Altair 8800 LEDs.
-The LED still have a state ON or OFF, methods to turn an LED off or on, get the status of the LED, assign a name to the LED.
+The LEDs have a state ON or OFF, methods to turn an LED off or on, get the status of the LED, assign a name to the LED.
 The LEDs are to be circular with a diameter of 15 pixels.
 When on, the LED will change to a bright red color, when off, the LED will be a dark red color.
 All LEDs will start off as OFF.
 A need a list of 36 LED objects.
 The LED objects are to be placed at an x,y coordinate.<br>

 **Prompt to create simulated front panel switches:** <br>
 Using the tkinter base,  I would to show a create a new class Switch, which will represent the Altair 8800 front panel switches.
 There will 2 types of switches: toggle and momentary.
 The Switches are to be circular with a diameter color of 15 pixels, dark gray.
 The switch pole will be a rectangular box, 3x20 pixels, light gray.
 Each Switch object shall have a name and function to read status.<br>